getzep/docs.getzep.com/docs/sdk/documents.md

     ```

 ## Indexing a Collection

+!!! note "Collections with HNSW Indexes"

+    Zep supports approximate nearest neighbor search over collections using `pgvector v0.5`'s `HNSW` index.

+    If you are using a version of `pgvector` prior to `v0.5`, Zep will fall back to using an exact nearest neighbor search over a collection until an `IVFFLAT` index is created.

+    If you you are using `pgvector v0.5` or later, you do not need to manually create an index.
+The `index` method is a no-op in this case.

 By default, Zep performs exact _nearest neighbor search_ over a collection.
 Once a collection has a representative set of documents,
 you can create an index to improve search performance.
 After an index is created, Zep will perform an _approximate nearest neighbor search_ over the collection.